shree0007/Boxes_React/README.md

 # Creating boxes

 First task using React.
-Header, footer and main area containing boxes were created using function components.
+Header, footer and main area containing boxes were created using function and class components.